pringlized/AutomaticBulldozeV2/README.md

 - Need to build the "demo" department building
   - Need to build the "demo" crew.
 Single vehicle doesn't seem right.
 Feels like multiple vehicles are needed
   - Possible vehicles: high-reach excavator, demo ball, dumpsters, hauling trucks, etc
+- Ohh and assets.
+Need to build the department building and the individual vehicles in Blender